When to visit the vet?

 Causes

-Causes of corneal erosions in dogs can be mechanical trauma, such as from foreign bodies, Scratching, or rubbing the eye.
-Breeds with protruding eyes, such as pugs and bulldogs, are particularly susceptible to such injuries.
-Chemical irritants or infections can also impair the integrity of the cornea.
+Causes of corneal erosions in dogs can include mechanical traumas, such as from foreign bodies, scratching, or rubbing of the eye.
+Breeds with protruding eyes, such as Pugs and Bulldogs, are particularly prone to such injuries.
+Chemical irritants or infections can also compromise the integrity of the cornea.

 Symptoms